 An alternative to these tree-level neutrino mass mechanisms is to generate it via quantum corrections.
-The most economical choice for this possibility utilizing smaller dimensional representations is to generate neutrino mass at the 1-loop level by extending the GG model with a scalar $35_H$ and a vectorlike fermion in the $15_F+\overline{15}_F$~\cite{Dorsner:2019vgf,Dorsner:2021qwg,Antusch:2023jok} representation.
-If a $45_H$ Higgs is used instead, neutrino masses at 1-loop can arise by adding a scalar in the $10_H$ representation~\cite{Wolfenstein:1980sf,Barbieri:1981yw,Perez:2016qbo}.
-A realization of a 2-loop neutrino mass model, however, requires a non-minimal particle content, see for example Ref.~\cite{Saad:2019vjo}.
+The most economical choice for this possibility utilizing smaller dimensional representations is to generate neutrino mass at the one-loop level by extending the GG model with a scalar $35_H$ and a vectorlike fermion in the $15_F+\overline{15}_F$~\cite{Dorsner:2019vgf,Dorsner:2021qwg,Antusch:2023jok} representation.
+If a $45_H$ Higgs is used instead, neutrino masses at one-loop can arise by adding a scalar in the $10_H$ representation~\cite{Wolfenstein:1980sf,Barbieri:1981yw,Perez:2016qbo}.
+A realization of a two-loop neutrino mass model, however, requires a non-minimal particle content, see for example, Ref.~\cite{Saad:2019vjo}.